List of One Tree Hill characters: Quinn James

-Played by Shantel VanSanten since season seven, Quinn A. Evans, (née James, previously Fletcher) is a photographer and the oldest of the James sisters who moves back to Tree Hill after her marriage breaks down.
+Played by Shantel VanSanten since Season 7, Quinn A. Evans, (née James, previously Fletcher) is a photographer and the oldest of the James sisters who moves back to Tree Hill after her marriage breaks down.
 She feels that her husband has begun to change and that they no longer have anything in common and later divorces him.
 She begins a relationship with Nathan's agent Clay.
 Her younger sister, Taylor, returns to Tree Hill with Quinn's former husband, causing a fight between the sisters.
 They later make things right before their mother dies of cancer.

 Quinn was the first one to be shot by Katie Ryan when she was heading to bed.
 She and Clay are in limbo while fighting for their lives.
 Clay tells her that she has to wake up because she is needed, especially by Haley.
 They confess their love for each other ("Til kingdom come") before Quinn wakes up and makes a full recovery, but fears for Clay when Haley tells her that his organs are failing.
 She visits Clay every day and he awakens with her by his side.
 Once they return home, Quinn is still haunted by the attack from Katie and keeps a gun hidden.
 When Clay finds it, he tells her that she should go to Africa for a photography gig because that will save her.
-She does and when she returns, it's revealed that part of her trip had been spent tracking down Katie as she has numerous photographs of her.
-She then visits Dan for help in killing her, but backs out at the last minute.
-Katie however, initiates an attack on Quinn when Clay is out of town but this time it is Quinn who shoots Katie.
-In season eight, she goes to Brooke's bachelorette party and ends up, after a drunken night, with a tongue piercing, raw meat in her purse and a stolen skateboarding dog.
-In season nine, Quinn helps Clay with his mental problems and supports Haley when Nathan goes missing.
-She's quite jarred when Clay reveals he had fathered a son named Logan whose existence he had blocked out of his mind after Sara's death.
+She does and when she returns, it is revealed that part of her trip had been spent tracking down Katie as she has numerous photographs of her.
+She then visits Dan for help in killing her but backs out at the last minute.
+Katie, however, initiates an attack on Quinn when Clay is out of town but this time it is Quinn who shoots Katie.
+In Season 8, she goes to Brooke's bachelorette party and ends up, after a drunken night, with a tongue piercing, raw meat in her purse and a stolen skateboarding dog.
+In Season 9, Quinn helps Clay with his mental problems and supports Haley when Nathan goes missing.
+She is quite jarred when Clay reveals he had fathered a son named Logan whose existence he had blocked out of his mind after Sara's death.

-In the penultimate episode of season 9, Clay proposes to Quinn in Logan's tent, set up in the living room.
+In the penultimate episode of Season 9, Clay proposes to Quinn in Logan's tent, set up in the living room.
 Quinn says yes.
 In the final episode, Quinn and Clay get married and adopt Logan.